-As we have done at previous Gatherings, a continental breakfast and buffet-style lunch will be provided, with vegetarian and gluten-free options available.
+As we have done at previous Gatherings, a continental breakfast (pastries, fruit, yogurt, coffee, tea) and buffet-style lunch will be provided, with vegetarian and gluten-free options available.

 Sunday Morning Seminar

 Tom Lombardo will be offering a two-hour Emily Dickinson seminar on Sunday morning from 10 a.m. until noon.
 This seminar will be limited to the first twenty people who register.
-The fee to attend is $20, and refreshments will be provided.
+The fee to attend is $20.

 The cost to attend the 2017 Press 53 Gathering of Poets is $135.
 Registration includes four master-level workshops, continental breakfast, and a buffet lunch.
 If you want to also attend the Sunday morning Emily Dickinson seminar with Tom Lombardo the cost is an additional $20 and the workshop is limited to 20 poets.

 If you plan to come in Friday or stay over Saturday, the Marriott is offering a discounted rate of $129 per night (regularly $229).
 Reserve your room now by calling 336-725-3500.
 Ask for the “Press 53 rate.”
 If, for some reason, the reservation agent is not aware of this group rate, make your reservation and then contact Press 53.

 If you have any questions, please email Kevin Watson or call 336-770-5353.
 We will do all we can to help.